analog-hors/site/home/index.md

 code horse.

 I work primarily in Rust, but have also done work in Typescript, Javascript, C#, Java, and Python.
 Currently primarily interested in Chess related code.
-Maintainer of [`cozy-chess`](https://github.com/analog-hors/cozy-chess), a fast Chess and Chess960 move generation library in Rust suitable for Chess engines.
+Maintainer of [`cozy-chess`](https://github.com/analog-hors/cozy-chess), a fast Chess and Chess960 move generation library written in Rust suitable for Chess engines.

 Check out my [projects page](../projects/) and my [blog](../writing/)!